pete001/eos-bp-failover/README.md

 ## Keepalived

-`keepalived` provides simple and robust facilities for load-balancing and high-availability.
-The load-balancing framework relies on the well-known and widely used Linux Virtual Server (IPVS) kernel module providing Layer4 load-balancing. `keepalived` implements a set of checkers to dynamically and adaptively maintain and manage a load-balanced server pool according to their health.
+Keepalived provides simple and robust facilities for load-balancing and high-availability.
+The load-balancing framework relies on the well-known and widely used Linux Virtual Server (IPVS) kernel module providing Layer4 load-balancing.
+Keepalived implements a set of checkers to dynamically and adaptively maintain and manage a load-balanced server pool according to their health.
 Keepalived also implements the VRRPv2 and VRRPv3 protocols to achieve high-availability with director failover.

 It can be used for simple monitoring, effectively checking the health of individual processes and performing actions based on defined roles.